angyts/e28/independent-study/README.md

 </html>
 ```

+After saving your file, add the file to github by `git add index.html`.

+Then commit `git commit -m "Added index.html"`.

+Then `git push origin master` to send it to github.

+Now that should get the magic started.
 Let's go back to check it out on the S3 directory.

 | ![It is in S3 now!](images/its%20in%20s3%20now.png) |
 |:--:|